microsoft/vs-tools-for-ai/docs/vs-landing-page.md

 # Landing Page

-Tools for AI Start Page is built to accelerate the start to build AI solution with:
+Tools for AI Start Page is built to accelerate the start of building AI solution with:
-- instructions to guide you to build the first AI application/train the first AI Model within 3 steps;
+- instructions to guide you to build the first AI application within 3 steps;
-- AI inferencing/training samples and AI related learning materials to quickly learn and start build their own AI solutions.
+- AI inferencing/training samples and AI related learning materials to quickly learn and start build your own AI solutions.

-By selecting the **AI Tools > Start Page** , you could open Tools for AI start page.
+The start page is with the start-up of Visual Studio by default for convenience.
+By selecting the **AI Tools > Start Page** , you could also manually open it.
 ![StartPage1](media/vs-landing-page/start-page.png)